BabylonJS/OldDocumentationSite/content/How_To/Post_Process/Using_MotionBlurPostProcess.md

 ```

 # Notes
 The Motion Blur post-process needs at least support of WebGL 2 or WebGL 1 with multiple render targets support.
-If not available, the post-process will destroy itself.
+If not available, the post-process will work as a passthrough.